 Food banks create a sense of community among people.
 Volunteers, donors, and recipients all become part of a supportive network.
 This sense of connection helps strengthen social bonds and promote charitable giving.

-By offering free food, food banks allow families to save money on groceries and allocate funds to other needs that they would have had to use to purchase food.
+By offering free food, food banks allow families to save money on groceries and allocate funds to other needs.
 The extra cash they save can be allocated to other essential needs such as rent, medical bills, or education.

 Food banks help to raise awareness about hunger and poverty.
 They educate more people and advocate for programs that address the growing problem of food insecurity.